dsccommunity/StorageDsc/README.md

 - **xDisk**: used to initialize, format and mount the partition as a drive letter.
 - **xDiskAccessPath**: used to initialize, format and mount the partition to a folder access path.
+- **xOpticalDiskDriveLetter**: used to change the drive letter of an optical disk drive (e.g. a CDROM or DVD drive).
+This resource ignores mounted ISOs.
 - **xWaitForDisk** wait for a disk to become available.
 - **xWaitForVolume** wait for a drive to be mounted and become available.